vitelabs/vite-wiki/docs/introduction/ViteBridge.md

 [Incognito](https://we.incognito.org/t/shielding-cryptocurrencies-turning-any-cryptocurrency-into-a-privacy-coin/83) is a platform of decentralized privacy coins.
 Through Incognito, a public coin can be shielded to obtain its privacy coin counterpart of the same value.
 Incognito validators verify the shielding transaction and the deposit proof inside it in particular by using SPV.

 Such solutions meet the goals of decentralization and security.
-However, they are not enough generic.
+However, they are not generic enough.
 Due to the serious challenge of designing a light client for PoS blockchains, it has no efficient way to validate the suffix blocks of those blockchains without the signatures of stakeholders, which depends on the recent stake distributions and cannot be verified externally.

 ### Game-Theoretic Approaches